-The OIG did not open any new allegation cases during the recent six-month period.
-The one case opened prior to the start of the period remained open at the end of the period.
+NEA OIG did not open any new allegation cases during the recent six-month period.

-Audit of the NEA Fiscal Year 2011 Financial Statements
+Audit of NEA Fiscal Year 2013 Financial Statements

-The Accountability of Tax Dollars Act of 2002 requires the NEA Office of Inspector General or an independent external auditor, as determined by the Inspector General, to audit the agency financial statements.
-Under a competitively awarded contract monitored by the OIG, Leon Snead & Company, an independent certified public accounting and management consulting firm, received a one year contract, with a four year option, in January 2011 to audit the NEA's financial statements and will be performing the 2011 audit.
-The audit will be conducted following Generally Accepted Government Auditing Standards (GAGAS) and OMB Bulletin No. 07-04, Audit Requirements for Federal Financial Statements, as revised.
+The Accountability of Tax Dollars Act of 2002 requires NEA OIG or an independent external auditor, as determined by the Inspector General, to audit the agency financial statements.
+Under a competitively awarded contract monitored by NEA OIG, Leon Snead & Company, an independent certified public accounting and management consulting firm, received a one-year contract, with a four-year option, in January 2011 to audit NEA's financial statements.
+The audit will be conducted following Generally Accepted Government Auditing Standards and US Office of Management and Budget (OMB) Bulletin No. 07-04, Audit Requirements for Federal Financial Statements, as revised.
 In addition, the firm will provide reports on internal controls and compliance with laws and regulations for matters relevant to the financial statement audit.
-The report is scheduled to be issued by the November 15, 2011 deadline.
+The report is scheduled to be issued by the required deadline.

-NEA's Compliance with the Federal Information Security Management Act of 2002 (FISMA)
+NEA's Compliance with the Federal Information Security Management Act of 2002

-FISMA requires that each federal agency develop, document, and implement an agency-wide program for providing security for the information and information systems that support the operations and assets of the agency, including those provided or managed by another agency, contractor, or other source.
+Federal Information Security Management Act of 2002 (FISMA) requires that each Federal agency develop, document, and implement an agency-wide program for providing security for the information and information systems that support the operations and assets of the agency, including those provided or managed by another agency, contractor, or other source.

-The OIG completed a full FISMA evaluation in FY 2010 using the most recent applicable FISMA requirements and guidelines published by the OMB and the National Institute of Standards and Technology.
+NEA OIG completed a full FISMA evaluation in Fiscal Year (FY) 2012 using the most recent applicable FISMA requirements and guidelines published by OMB, the US Department of Homeland Security and the National Institute of Standards and Technology.
 The assessment found that although NEA made progress in complying with FISMA, some additional improvements were needed.
-The OIG made seven recommendations, all of which the NEA has completed corrective actions.
-The FY 2011 FISMA evaluation is in process.
+NEA OIG made four recommendations.
+One corrective action has been implemented.
+Corrective actions are in process for the three remaining recommendations.